New Hampshire SR-22 Insurance for 2021

 If you are notified, your car insurance provider will have to file a New Hampshire SR-22 auto insurance form as proof that you, the driver, are carrying at least auto insurance liability in the event you cause an accident.

-According to the NH DMV, if you choose not to carry car insurance and are in an accident, you may be required to file SR-22 insurance in NH.
+According to the New Hampshire DMV, if you choose not to carry car insurance and are in an accident, you may be required to file SR-22 insurance in NH.
 Also if you have your license suspended or revoked, or have been convicted of DWI, you will have to have SR-22 insurance.

 Six major factors affect car insurance rates in New Hampshire.
 Which auto insurance factors will affect SR-22 rates the most?
 Typically that’s an NH DUI conviction.